roboticsenthusiast/Damon-slanguage/README.md

 # Damon-slanguage

-A source to source compiler to convert between Damon's language to LaTeX source.
+A source to source compiler to convert from Damon's language to LaTeX.
-Damon's language aims to serve as a quick notetaking language for use by students in lecture.
-User-inputted markup will allow for generation of content like an outlined summary, importable vocabulary cards, index and glossary.
+Damon's language aims to serve as a easy to use markup language students in lecture.
+User-input will allow for generation of content like an outlined summary, importable vocabulary cards, an index and a glossary.
 In the future we may move towards interactive HTML documents.

 Overall, the goals of this project are to: